Blood clots during period: How much is too much?

 Period blood clots: What’s normal & what’s not?

-A clot in your tampon, pad, menstrual cup or menstrual disc doesn’t mean you must rush to your doctor’s office.
+A clot in your tampon, pad, menstrual cup, or menstrual disc does not mean you need to rush to your doctor’s office.

 That said, sometimes, period blood clotting can be a symptom of another condition.

-- Accompanied by lots of pain that isn’t normal for you
+• Accompanied by severe pain that isn’t normal for you

 Sometimes, clotting happens for other reasons – including certain underlying health conditions.
 Knowing what’s normal for you will help you decide whether or not you should see a healthcare provider.
 When in doubt, it never hurts to make a quick call.
 Keeping track of changes in your menstrual cycle is important.

 You can keep a menstrual diary to record any changes in your flow, color, and clotting patterns.
 This will give you a better idea of what’s normal for you and help you detect any potential issues early on.
-If you’re experiencing heavy bleeding or clots that are bigger than a quarter, talk to your healthcare provider just to be sure everything is okay.
+An easy way to do this is by using a menstrual disc or cup because they collect your flow versus absorbing it like a pad or tampon.
+If you’re experiencing heavy bleeding or period blood clots that are bigger than a quarter, talk to your healthcare provider just to be sure everything is okay.
 Remember, your health is important and it’s always better to be safe than sorry.

 Causes of abnormally large blood clots during period